sta-pixel/PHASE-3-PROJECT/README.md

 6. To identify the relationship between the day/night minutes and there charge
 ## DATA UNDERSTANDING
 The following activities are conducted:
-1.Import the relevant libraries
+1. Import the relevant libraries
-2..Loading the data set
+2. Loading the data set
-3.Checking the head and tail to determine if they are corrupted or not 4.Checking the shape,dtypes and info
+3. Checking the head and tail to determine if they are corrupted or not
+4. Checking the shape,dtypes and info
-5.Checking the statistical summary
+5. Checking the statistical summary
 ## DATA PREPARATION
 They include the following activities:
-1.checking the unique values in each categorical columns 2checking the missing values.
+1. checking the unique values in each categorical columns
+2. checking the missing values.
-3.checking for duplicates
+3. checking for duplicates
-4.dropping unnecessary columns
+4. dropping unnecessary columns
 ## EDA
 I carried out several analysis including univariate,bivariate and multivariates.
 The analysis between the count of churn showed that it was not balanced.
 ## MODELING
 I performed 2 classification modelling that is:
-1.Logistic Regression
+1. Logistic Regression
-2.Decision Tree
+2. Decision Tree
 ### Logistic Regression
 Under logistic regression I was able to do regression with unbalanced class and balanced class.In the unbalanced class I was able to get high accuracy of 89% while in the balanced I was able to get an accuracy of 48%.
 ### Decision tree using hyperparameter tuning